Raymond Arke | Staff Writer

 After the attacks that killed her husband, Fiona Havlish’s called her family’s lawyer.
 When he said that they could try suing the countries that sponsored the attacks, she thought it was a joke.

 “I laughed,” she said.
 “Me against the entire Middle East?
-I don’t sue,” Fiona Skidmore recalled.
+I don’t sue,” Fiona Havlish recalled.

 The Havlish family ended up involved in a famous lawsuit, consisting of 47 families, against Osama Bin Laden, The Islamic Republic of Iran, Ayatollah Khamenei and Hezbollah, as well as other terrorist organizations implicated in the 9/11 attacks.